Luthaf/rascaline/docs/src/devdoc/new-calculator.rst

    :start-after: [impl]
    :end-before: [impl]

 We'll go over these functions one by one, explaining what they do as we go.
-There are two groups of functions --- used to communicate metadata about the calculator and the descriptor --- and the main function is ``compute``, which does the main part of the work.
+Most of the functions here are used to communicate metadata about the calculator and the representation, and the ``compute`` function does the main part of the work.

 Calculator metadata
 ^^^^^^^^^^^^^^^^^^^